top of page

 While training at Open Stage, Shannon took part in multiple Performance Awards events, earning various medals and securing first place in the 2017 drama category.
 She has performed in numerous theatre productions, with credits including His Dark Materials, Romeo and Juliet, and The Bright Lights of Broadway.
 Shannon has played lead roles in Open Stage Theatre Company productions and had the exciting opportunity to perform alongside Collabro at Northampton’s Derngate Theatre in 2017.

-Miss Shannon brings passion, creativity, and care to every part of her work and thoroughly enjoys being part of the Open Stage team.
+Shannon brings passion, creativity, and care to every part of her work and thoroughly enjoys being part of the Open Stage team.

 SHANNON BATT